 In the years after adoption of the EBWMP, members of the community approached District staff on a regular basis to inquire about potential new uses of and access to the watershed, advocate new parcel acquisitions, or recommend other policy changes.
-This update was also prompted by the need to revise a number of elements in the Plan to reflect new regulatory requirements and acquired experience managing the watershed.
+This update was also prompted by the need to revise a number of elements in the Plan to reflect new regulatory requirement s and acquired experience managing the watershed.

-This update was prepared with the participation of interested stakeholders in two public meetings and seven presentations to Board committees or full Board meetings that were open to members of the public.
+This update was prepared with the participation of interested stakeholders in numerous public meetings, site tours, and presentations to Board committees and to the full Board that were open to the public.
 Public comments were solicited in writing to a dedicated email account and by post.
-Further, this update complies with the requirements of CEQA as documented in .
+Further, this update complies with the requirements of CEQA as documented in Board Resolution 35089-18.